-The TMB's FTE cap has increased from 160 FTEs in FY 2010 to the present authorization of 172.5 in FY 14-15.
-Of these, 9.5 FTEs are expressly designated for the Physician Health Program (PHP).
-The majority of the FTE increases granted since 2010 have been to assist with increases in both the TMB's and PHP's enforcement workloads.
+The TMB's FTE cap has increased from 168 FTEs in FY 12 to the present authorization of 201 in FY 16.
+The majority of the FTE increases granted have been to assist with increases in the TMB's enforcement and licensure workloads.